governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-overview.md

 That is a strong starting point.

-## What the diagram is still missing
+## What this overview is still missing

 The ontology and runtime work suggest several important gaps.